metaplex-foundation/metaplex-android/README.md

 }
 ```

 As you can see, some of the properties are loaded on demand.
-It is because they are not always needed, which can be expensive to load.
+This is because they are not always needed and/or can be expensive to load.

 To load these properties, you may run the `metadata` properties of the `Nft` object.